agnescameron/gh-index-airtable/README.md

 These can be found most easily by going to the [API](https://airtable.com/api) tools section of the airtable site, and selecting the relevant base.
 Tick 'Show API Key', then scroll down till you find both the table id and the base id.
 They should all be 16-character alphanumeric strings.

 Set up a .env file in the top level of this directory to contain these variables.
 The .gitignore file should already ignore it (check this before committing though) -- this is just there for testing the scripts locally and keeping track of all your variables.
 In a minute, we'll also add these to the Github action.
 The table name doesn't *have* to match the actual name of your table (as the id is used to uniquely id the table), but it's used to name the .csv files that get outputted.
-It should have the following format (make sure there are no spaces, and wrap all the keys/ids in quotation marks):
+It should have the following format (make sure there are no spaces between the equals sign, variables and values, and wrap all the keys/ids in quotation marks):

 ```
-INPUT_CREDS= #airtable API key
+INPUT_CREDS=#airtable API key
-BASE_ID= #id of airtable base
+BASE_ID=#id of airtable base
-TABLE_ID= #id of airtable table
+TABLE_ID=#id of airtable table
-TABLE_NAME= #whatever you want your CSV file to be called
+TABLE_NAME=#whatever you want your CSV file to be called
 ARCHIVE_DIR="index_archive" #this is the default home for csv files
 FILES_DIR="entries" #this is the default home for markdown files
 ```